Simnel Cake – My version of this classic Easter cake, a light almond fruit cake filled and topped with marzipan.

-Two of my husband Jon’s favourite sweet treats are fruit cake and marzipan so I decided to add a recipe on here that perfectly combines to two – Simnel Cake.
+Two of the nation’s favourite sweet treats are fruit cake and marzipan so I decided to add a recipe on here that perfectly combines to two – Simnel Cake.

 For anyone not familiar with Simnel Cake, it’s a cake that’s traditionally made around Easter and is usually a light fruit cake which is filled and topped with marzipan.
 For my version I’ve opted to make a lightly spiced almond fruit cake.
 To compliment the marzipan and to really pack in the flavour, my dried fruit is soaked in Amaretto liqueur (although I’ve got plenty of alternative suggestions for soaking your fruit if you want to avoid alcohol or don’t have any Amaretto).